Rafadrodrigues/Rafadrodrigues/README.md

 - 👨‍💻  Developer

 #### I'm graduating in Information Systems at UFVJM.
-- 🌎  I'm currently looking for job opportunities as a data analyst or programmer.
+- 🌎  I'm currently looking for job opportunities as a data analyst or developer.
 - 🌱  I'm dedicating my study time to the field of data analyst.
 I use Python as my language programming, but i'm also willing to learn new tools and technologies.